degersti/IoTNode/README.md

 This project was originally developed in 2018/2019 as part of a Master's research project at FH Vorarlberg.
 The focus was on demonstrating modular Industry 4.0 concepts using low-cost embedded hardware and OPC UA communication.
 The system consists of modular industrial nodes (sensor, actuator, transport and machine nodes) communicating in a decentralized architecture inspired by Industry 4.0 concepts.

-The project uses the OPC UA implementation from open62541 and the GPIO library wiringPi.
+In this project a OPC UA distribution from https://open65421.org and wiringPi library from http://wiringpi.com was used.

-See the original documentation for further details.
+For further details see the original documentation for further details.

 ## Build Requirements